jacebenson/cedar/docs/docs/connection-pooling.md

 >
 > There's more to document here.
 In the meantime, you can check our [community forum](https://community.redwoodjs.com/search?q=connection%20pooling) for answers.
 >
 > Want to contribute?
-Redwood welcomes contributions and loves helping people become contributors.
+CedarJS welcomes contributions and loves helping people become contributors.
 > You can edit this doc [here](https://github.com/cedarjs/cedarjs.com/blob/main/docs/connectionPooling.md).
 > If you have any questions, just ask for help!
-We're active on the [forums](https://community.redwoodjs.com/c/contributing/9) and on [discord](https://discord.com/channels/679514959968993311/747258086569541703).
+We're active on our [discord](https://cedarjs.com/discord).

-Production Redwood apps should enable connection pooling in order to properly scale with your Serverless functions.
+Production Cedar apps should enable connection pooling in order to properly scale with your Serverless functions.

 ## Prisma Postgres

-[Prisma Postgres](https://www.prisma.io/docs/postgres/introduction/overview?utm_source=redwoodjs_docs&utm_medium=docs) is a managed PostgreSQL database service that includes:
+[Prisma Postgres](https://www.prisma.io/docs/postgres/introduction/overview?utm_source=cedarjs_docs&utm_medium=docs) is a managed PostgreSQL database service that includes:

 - **Built-in connection pooling**: No need to configure external pooling services
 - **Global caching**: Query-level caching with TTL and Stale-While-Revalidate strategies